leberns/sp-hello-events/spfx-hello-events/README.md

 This SharePoint Framework project implements a web part to display the events as loaded from a list of events in SharePoint.

-## Prerequisite
+## Prerequisites

-The list of events in SharePoint should already exist on the site.
+The list of events should already exist on the site.

 ## Development Notes